gotnochill815-web/resume-onepage/README.md

 Feel free to fork the project, open issues, or submit PRs.
 Open to improvements such as theme switching, JSON resume data, or export-to-PDF functionality.

-📜 License

-MIT License — free to use and modify.